A neighborhood woven into the history

 Keep it discreet and legal

-New York permits adults 21+ to consume cannabis in many of the same places smoking tobacco is allowed, but not everywhere — and not on federal land, in vehicles, or at many event venues.
-Be mindful of where you are.
+New York permits adults 21+ to consume cannabis in many of the same places where smoking tobacco is allowed, but not everywhere, and not on federal land, in vehicles, or at many event venues.
+Public consumption broadly follows the smoking-ban geography, so be mindful of where you are.
 Discreet formats like vapes, low-odor pre-rolls, and beverages make this easier.
 Our responsible-use guide covers the rules in more detail.

 Never consume and drive